FSO Polonez 2000 Rally

-FSO Polonez 2000 Rally is a Polish rally car produced by the FSO and OBRSO in Warsaw during Communist rule in Poland.
+FSO Polonez 2000 Rally is a Polish rally car produced by the FSO and OBRSO in Warsaw, Communist Poland.
 It was first created in 1978 following the release of its production counterpart: the FSO Polonez.
 It competed in Group IV, Group II, Group B, and other events.

 FSO Polonez 2000 Group IV

 The racing history of the Polonez begins in 1978.
 It first competed at multiple sports events as a demonstration car until it was granted homologation into Group IV rallying on January 1, 1979.